My Best Tips for Organizing and Saving Space in an RV Kitchen

 Tip #5: Look for other empty spaces that be used as RV kitchen storage.

-Here's a cool space saving idea if you're really desperate for storage space in a small camper or travel trailer: use the microwave as storage.
-RVer Amanda Kehler keeps a basket in her microwave which she simply removes whenever she needs to use the microwave and replaces afterward.
+Here’s a cool space-saving idea if you’re really desperate for storage space in a small camper or travel trailer.
+Use the microwave as storage.

 The microwave can be used as storage in an RV kitchen.

-Hanging Storage – Pot Rack Hung from the Ceiling
+Idea #25: Hang a Pot Rack from the Ceiling

 In my RV, I put the kitchen ceiling to use by hanging a pot rack above my sink.
-The screws in my RV's vent cover happened to be perfectly located where I was able to remove them and replace them with hooks, but I've seen other RV owners hang a pot rack from a wooden light fixture.
+The screws in my RV’s vent cover happened to be perfectly located and I was able to remove them and replace them with hooks.
+I’ve also seen other RV owners hang a pot rack from a wooden light fixture.

 Pot rack hung from vent in RV kitchen